Your Hospital Bill Involves Two Major Types of Charges

 the Business Office Representative listed above to assist you.

 Every 30 days, you will receive your monthly statement.
-It will include
+Payments are due

-of services.
-If payment has not been made within 30 days, please follow
+within 30 days of services.
+If payment has not been made within 30 days,

-up with your insurance company to assure prompt payment on your behalf.
+please follow up with your insurance company to assure prompt payment

 The patient balance shown on the statement is due from you within 30 days